yungroobie/Skynet/README.md

 Welcome to Skynet, an automated address canvassing model using satellite imagery.

 # 1. Preprocessing and Config file
 First, ensure your data has been partitioned into training and validation sets.
-Then place the images and the corresponding the labels into two separate directories for each set.
+Then place the images and the corresponding the labels into two separete directories for each set.
 This should produce four directories:
 ```python
     /train_images/ #Directory for training image files
     /train_annotations/ #Directory for training annotation labels